Your Community. Your Kids.

 (City and County of Boulder)

-A qualified referral source (QRS) deems a student at least moderately “at risk” for suicide and the student’s family does not have financial means (including adequate insurance) to pay for professional therapy.
-The QRS contacts the SWF Affiliate Program in their community.
+The QRS assesses that the student is “at risk” for suicide, notifies the parent/guardian of the suicide risk and finds out that the student’s family does not have financial means (including adequate insurance or Medicaid) to pay for professional therapy.
+The QRS then contacts Second Wind Fund.

-After ensuring that the youth is a suicide risk, lacks financial means to pay for therapy, and is not on Medicaid, the SWF Affiliate assigns the student a referral number.
+After learing that the youth is a suicide risk, lacks financial means to pay for therapy, and is not on Medicaid, SWF authorizes therapy services and gives the QRS a referral number for the student.
 If the student is on Medicaid, he or she is first referred to the county mental health association.

-All therapists in the SWF program are private therapists who are licensed, maintain malpractice insurance, have experience with teens at risk for suicide, and have agreed to see SWF clients at a drastically reduced hourly rate.
+All therapists in the SWF program are licensed, maintain liability insurance, have experience with children and youth at risk for suicide, and have agreed to see SWF clients at a drastically reduced hourly rate.

 Therapists in the Second Wind Fund network are intensely screened and monitored and must have expertise in adolescent mental health.
 To become a part of the SWF network, a therapist must agree to work at a significantly reduced rate for counseling Second Wind Fund's youth clients.